bgamari/ghc-wiki-import/building/preparation/free-bsd.md

 Here is a random list of thoughts about things that are good to know when working on FreeBSD.

+- The Alex and Happy ports may not be up-to-date enough for building GHC (as they are tracking the versions specified in the Haskell Platform).
+Install `cabal-install` and install those tools using `cabal` instead.

-- The FreeBSD base system contains GCC and the GNU toolchain (at least for the time being) but they are not or only slowly updated.
+- The FreeBSD base system contains GCC and the GNU toolchain in older (pre-10.0) versions.
 GCC is technically stuck at version 4.2.1 which may not be optimal for building GHC these days.
-Hence it is highly recommended to use the toolchain ([ devel/binutils](http://www.freshports.org/devel/binutils)) and GCC ([ lang/gcc](http://www.freshports.org/lang/gcc)) from the Ports Collection instead.
+Hence it is highly recommended to use the GNU toolchain ([ devel/binutils](http://www.freshports.org/devel/binutils)) and GCC ([ lang/gcc](http://www.freshports.org/lang/gcc)) from the Ports Collection instead.

+- Clang is the default base system compiler for FreeBSD 10.0 or later.
+So one may try to build GHC using Clang on such systems (however, Clang can also be installed on earlier versions from the [ lang/clang33](http://www.freshports.org/lang/clang33) port).
+It should work, but have not yet been extensively tested.

 - The FreeBSD base system is shipped with a version of `ncurses` but this may not be the latest.
 Unfortunately, when [ devel/ncurses](http://www.freshports.org/devel/ncurses) is installed one should add some extra lines to `mk/build.mk` to tell GNU make we want to use `ncurses` from `$LOCALBASE` (see above) instead, otherwise `terminfo` (which uses `ncurses`) becomes linked to `ncurses` in the base: